 - Comply with the relevant environmental laws and regulations applicable in each country in which we operate;

-- Work with our business partners to ensure that they support our environmental objectives.
+- Work with our business partners to ensure that they support our environmental objectives and target.

 FT Group does not make corporate political contributions to any political party or candidate running for election or re-election to a government political office.
 We respect the rights of employees to voluntarily participate in the political process including making their own personal political contributions, assisting in political campaigns and expressing their personal political views.
 But we prohibit the use of company time or property for the purpose of assisting in any political campaign or promotion of any political candidate.